Life Insurance Inflation Protection: How to Keep Coverage Relevant

 What is a life insurance inflation protection rider?

-A life insurance inflation protection rider — also called a COLA (Cost of Living Adjustment) rider — is an optional add-on to your policy that automatically increases your death benefit each year to help it keep pace with inflation.
-Increases are typically tied to the Consumer Price Index (CPI) or a fixed annual percentage, often between 3% and 6%.
-Your premium also adjusts upward to reflect the higher coverage amount.
-This rider is generally added at the time of purchase and is not always available to add later.
+A life insurance inflation protection rider, also called a COLA (Cost of Living Adjustment) rider, is an optional add-on that automatically increases your death benefit each year to help it keep pace with inflation.
+Increases are typically tied to the Consumer Price Index or a fixed annual percentage, often between 3% and 6%.
+Your premium also adjusts upward to reflect the higher coverage amount, and the rider is generally added at the time of purchase rather than later.

-How much does a life insurance COLA rider cost?
+How much does a life insurance COLA rider cost in 2026?

 Can I add inflation protection to an existing life insurance policy?

-In most cases, inflation protection riders must be added at the time the policy is issued.
-Once a policy is already in force, most insurers will not allow you to attach a COLA rider retroactively.
-However, you do have other options: you can purchase a supplemental term policy to increase your total coverage, explore laddering your existing policy with a new one, or switch to a permanent life insurance policy that includes built-in cash value growth as a hedge against inflation.
+In most cases, inflation protection riders must be added at the time the policy is issued, and most insurers will not allow you to attach a COLA rider retroactively.
+You do have other options: purchase a supplemental term policy to increase your total coverage, ladder your existing policy with a new one, or replace your current policy with one that includes inflation protection or strong cash value growth.

 How much purchasing power does a life insurance policy lose over time?

-The amount of purchasing power lost depends on the rate of inflation and the length of time the policy is held.
-At a consistent 3% annual inflation rate, a $500,000 death benefit would have only about $277,000 in real purchasing power after 20 years, and approximately $206,000 after 30 years.
-At higher inflation rates — like the 4.7% peaks seen in recent years — the erosion is even more dramatic.
-This is why long-term policyholders, especially those with 20- or 30-year term policies, should take inflation protection seriously.
+The amount lost depends on the inflation rate and the length of time the policy is held.
+At a steady 3% annual inflation rate, a $500,000 death benefit retains only about $277,000 in real purchasing power after 20 years, and roughly $206,000 after 30 years.
+At the 3.5% pace seen in June 2026, the erosion is even more dramatic, which is why long-term policyholders with 20 or 30-year terms should take inflation protection seriously.

 Should I choose a COLA rider or just buy more coverage upfront?

-Both strategies have merit and the right choice depends on your budget and goals.
-Buying more coverage upfront is a simpler, one-time decision that costs less to administer and doesn't require ongoing premium increases.
-A COLA rider, on the other hand, provides automatic annual adjustments without requiring you to predict exactly how much extra coverage you'll need decades from now.
-For many people, a combination works well: buy a slightly higher death benefit to start, and add a COLA rider if your policy term is 20 years or longer and inflation risk is a primary concern.
+Both strategies have merit, and the right choice depends on your budget and goals.
+Buying more coverage upfront is a simpler, one-time decision that often costs only $10 to $15 more per month for an extra $200,000 of coverage at age 30.
+A COLA rider provides automatic annual adjustments without requiring you to predict exactly how much extra coverage you'll need decades from now.
+For many people, a combination works well: start with a slightly higher death benefit, then add a COLA rider if your term is 20 years or longer.

 See what plans you qualify for in just a few minutes